manolofdez/AsyncBluetooth/README.md

 ### Read value from characteristic

-You can use convenience functions for reading and writing to characteristics.
+You can use convenience functions for reading characteristics.
 They will find the characteristic by using a `UUID`, and parse the data into the appropriate type.

 ```swift